Play suspended by high winds in 1st round of ANA Inspiration

 RANCHO MIRAGE, Calif.
-(AP) -- Play has been suspended due to high winds late in the first round of the ANA Inspiration.
+(AP) -- Play in the first round of the ANA Inspiration has been suspended due to high winds.

-The LPGA suspended play with half of the field still on the Dinah Shore Course on Thursday at the first major of the season.
+The LPGA temporarily suspended play with half of the field still on the Dinah Shore Course on Thursday at the first major of the season.
+After 45 minutes, play was suspended for the day.

 High winds swept through the Coachella Valley and hit Mission Hills Country Club at mid-afternoon.
-The LPGA hopes to resume play later in the day.

 France's Karine Icher took the early lead with a 5-under 67 in morning play.
 Four golfers are one stroke back, including Michelle Wie and 17-year-old amateur Eun Jeong Seong.